kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 PBO era sampling rate of 15 seconds.
 Here I have chosen to decimate the 1-Hz data to 5 seconds, as in:

-<code>rinex2snr mat2 2022 193 -doy_end 199 -orb gnss -rate high -dec 5 -archive unavco</code>
+<code>rinex2snr mat2 2022 175  -orb gnss -rate high -dec 5 -archive unavco</code>

 Note that you can use the rapid GFZ orbits after mid 2021.
 And before 2016, there are no multi-GNSS observations, so you can use the default (gps-only) option.